 By Megan Cerullo

-February 2, 2026 / 6:56 PM EST / CBS News
+Feb.
+2, 2026 / 6:56 PM EST / CBS News

-United Airlines plans a major technology upgrade that will take its online reservation system offline early Wednesday.
-The carrier is asking passengers with Wednesday flights to check in via United’s website or mobile app on Tuesday to avoid problems.
-United expects the outage to last about four and a half hours, from 2:30 a.m.
+United Airlines will take its online reservation system offline during a planned technology upgrade early Wednesday, asking customers with Wednesday flights to check in on Tuesday to avoid issues.
+The carrier says the outage will last about four and a half hours, from 2:30 a.m.
 EDT to 6 a.m.
 EDT.

-United says it has rehearsed the migration process and expects the transfer to go smoothly.
-Travel experts likewise predict limited disruption.
+United says it has rehearsed the migration and expects the transfer to go smoothly.
+Travel experts also predict limited disruption.
 “Don’t freak out if you can’t search for flights in the middle of the night,” Scott Keyes, founder and CEO of flight-deals site Going.com, told CBS News.
 “It will come back online soon.”

 Edited by Alain Sherter